 7 pm Orval Harrison, “History and Flora of the Wyoming Range.”
 The history portion will be oriented toward scientific exploration, geography, and natural resources.

 Sunday, July 22

 9 am TriBasin Divide.
 Co-leaders: Julie Kraft, Supervisor, Sublette County Weed and Pest; Karen Clause, Range Management Specialist, NRCS; and Jill Randall, Habitat Biologist, Wyoming Game and Fish.

 We will head north through the Bridger-Teton NF through the watershed divide between the Green River, Snake River, and Bear River drainages.
-You can choose to exit this trip either at La Barge or all the way to Big Piney.
+You can choose to exit this trip either at La Barge or continue all the way to Big Piney.

 Charmaine will be leading an informal excursion southward to visit some unusual species.
 More information to come!